Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Introduction

 We finish the introduction with an outline of the paper.
-Section~\ref{sec:pre} fixes notations for the non-negative Grassmannians and positroids, and outlines an explicit bijection between positroids and Le diagrams.
+Section~\ref{sec:pre} fixes notation for the nonnegative Grassmannians and positroids and outlines an explicit bijection between positroids and Le diagrams.
 In Section~\ref{sec:results}, we present our main results.
 More precisely, \S\ref{sec:cells} contains our graphical representation of sets, and \S\ref{sec:niceanddim} the characterization of positroids in terms of these graphs.
 In \S\ref{sec:containment}, we present a procedure to identify the collection of maximal positroids that are compatible with a given set of dependencies.
 In \S\ref{sec:dim}, we give a formula to compute the dimension of positroid cells.
-In \S\ref{sec:boundaries}, we apply our main results to compute the codimension one boundaries of positroid cells, and in \S\ref{sec:intersections}, we compute the maximal positroid cells contained in the intersection of the closure of given positroid cells.
+In \S\ref{sec:boundaries}, we apply our main results to compute the codimension-one boundaries of positroid cells, and in \S\ref{sec:intersections}, we compute the maximal positroid cells contained in the intersections of the closures of given positroid cells.

-{\bf Acknowledgments.} F.M. would like to thank Matteo Parisi and Leonid Monin for helpful discussions on \cite{mohammadi2021triangulations} and Question 1.2 above.
-The authors would like to thank Susama Agarwala for valuable comments on an earlier draft of this paper.
-The authors were partially supported by UGent BOF grant STA/201909/038 and FWO grants (G023721N, G0F5921N).
+{\bf Acknowledgments.} The authors would like to thank Matteo Parisi and Leonid Monin for helpful discussions on \cite{mohammadi2021triangulations} and Question 1.2 above.
+F.M. and F.Z. were partially supported by UGent BOF grant STA/201909/038, FWO grants (G023721N, G0F5921N), and iBOF/23/064 from KU Leuven.